 As a researcher of Africa-China relations, he was named by the Mail & Guardian as one of the most influential young South Africans.
 His writing has appeared in leading publications and think tanks like the African Affairs, Mail &Guardian, Africa is a Country, The Elephant, and African Center for Strategic Studies.
 He is also a regular panelist and speaker at international conferences.

-At Harvard, Mr Jili is a Teaching Fellow for Samantha Power, Former United States Ambassador to the United Nations, serves as a board of director and policy team member on the Harvard COVID-19 Taskforce Students vs Pandemics initiative, Department Representative and Funding Committee Member on the Graduate Student Council, Graduate Student Council Executive Board member (as at-Large representative for Interdisciplinary Programs), Board Member of the Radcliffe Institute Student Advisory Board, Resident Tutor at Eliot House (Harvard College), Mentor in the Greener Scott Scholars Program, and Publishing Editor on the HKS Africa Policy Journal.
+At Harvard, Mr Jili serves as a board of director and policy team member on the Harvard COVID-19 Taskforce Students vs Pandemics initiative, Faculty Representative, Department Representative and Funding Committee Member on the Graduate Student Council, Graduate Student Council Executive Board member (as at-Large representative for Interdisciplinary Programs), Contributing Editor at Society for Cultural Anthropology, Resident Tutor at Eliot House (Harvard College), Mentor in the Greener Scott Scholars Program, and Publishing Editor on the HKS Africa Policy Journal.